 If you need to access a food bank because you have no money for food, the Trussel Trust website provides up-to-date information about local food banks, opening hours and how you can access them.
 The link to their website is here.

 Most people will feel the financial impact of COVID-19 and some of us will need help to get through these difficult times.
-You may have had to reduce your hours for child care or other caring responsibilities, your partner may have been furloughed or lost their job, or there may have been some other change that has affected your household income.
+You may have had to reduce your hours for child care or other caring responsibilities, your partner may have been furloughed or lost their job, or there may have been other changes that have affected your household income.
 So if you’re worried about money and paying bills it’s important to get advice quickly before it affects your health and wellbeing.

 There are lots of sources of money advice to help you sort out your finances and make sure that you’re getting everything you’re entitled to.
 If you’re self-isolating or sick, for example, you need to know that you’re entitled to statutory sick pay or sick pay in line with your usual sickness policy.
 If you’re caring for a dependant in your household who has developed COVID-19, you are also entitled to SSP, and if you’ve lost your job you should be eligible for unemployment benefit.
 There may also be top up benefits that you’re entitled to.